FrancescoDiSalesGithub/sudophishing/README.md

 # How to use sudophishing

-Change the define path in the source code with the path where you want to save the stolen password
+Change the define **PASSWORD_PATH** in the source code with the path where you want to save the stolen password

 Compile the source code: